About Me

 My fascination with technology started when I was 12, trying to figure out how to set up TeamSpeak servers so my friends and I could game together.
 That curiosity led me down the rabbit hole of Linux and cloud deployment, and I’ve been hooked ever since.

-In high school, I created Mikasa, a Discord bot inspired by an anime character.
-Watching it grow to serve 15000+ monthly users across 2000+ servers was incredible, but more importantly, it taught me how to listen to users and understand what they actually need versus what I thought they wanted.
+In high school, I created Mikasa, a Discord bot that exploded to over 15,000 concurrent users across thousands of servers, handling three million queries a month.
+Building and scaling Mikasa taught me the thrill of real-world systems and the importance of listening to users, what they actually need versus what I thought they wanted.
 Music streaming was a hit, moderation tools not so much.
-These insights naturally pushed me toward breaking things into smaller, focused services long before I knew the fancy term “microservices.”
+These lessons naturally pushed me toward breaking things into smaller, focused services long before I knew the fancy term “microservices.”

 Life threw me a curveball when a major earthquake forced my family to relocate, putting my tech journey on hold for two years.
 But once I got to college, I was eager to get back into it and landed two engineering jobs during my freshman year.